A founding role in the constitution and development of Science and Technology Studies

 - experimentation as a modality of collective action

 - the place of markets within society

 From the outset, research at the CSI has always been carried out in partnership, in the broad sense of the word, encompassing both its financial and scientific dimensions.

-– the ANR (Agence Nationale de la Recherche) as well as various French agencies (HAS, AFSSET, INCA, INHES, etc.) which together account for 55% of the Centre’s contracts;
+The research contracts primarily involve partnerships with the public sector.
+The ANR (Agence Nationale de la Recherche) as well as various French agencies (HAS, AFSSET, INCA, INHES, etc.), as well as the European Commission, are major funders.

 The CSI was instrumental in the creation of the Observatory for Responsible Innovation, an independent think tank for the development and discussion of measures and methods to promote responsible innovation; Fabian Muniesa, a researcher at the CSI, is the Executive Director of the Observatory.
 Observatory website →

 The CSI is a recognised laboratory with an international presence.
 A large volume of publications in international journals makes its work accessible to non-French speakers.
 The CSI maintains its involvement in numerous research projects in partnership with European and international partners.
 It also continues its tradition of inviting 4 to 5 international visiting scholars per year for stays of at least two months.

 Members of the CSI participate in teaching at various levels:

 – Engineering Programme at Mines ParisTech: Description of Controversies; Society, History, Culture; Minor in Public Affairs and Innovation.